 Pre-Settlement Funding in Texas

 According to the National Highway Traffic Safety Administration, traffic crashes killed more people in the United States in 2021 than any year since 2005.
-NHTSA projects that an estimated 42,915 people died in motor vehicle traffic crashes last year, a 10.5% increase from the 38,824 fatalities in 2020.
+According to NHTSA, 42,915 people died in motor vehicle traffic crashes in 2021, a 10.5% increase from the 38,824 fatalities in 2020 and preliminary data on 2022 estimates similar fatalities to 2021.

 And according to the Texas Department of Transportation’s statistics, 239,539 persons were injured in motor vehicle traffic crashes in 2021.
 A serious traffic collision can leave accident victims with huge medical bills and other expenses.